-Normally, you can’t withdraw money from your traditional individual retirement account (IRA) without facing a penalty tax until you reach age 59.5.
+Under normal circumstances, you cannot withdraw money from your traditional individual retirement account (IRA) without facing a penalty tax until you reach age 59.5.
 You can, however, avoid this sanction if you make an IRA hardship withdrawal.
-The IRS typically allows this when you need it to cover expenses like substantial medical bills or higher education debt.
-We’ll explain IRA hardship withdrawal rules in depth.
-We can also help you find a financial advisor to guide you through all your options.
+The IRS typically allows this when you need the money to cover certain expenses, like substantial medical bills or education debt.
+SmartAsset can also help you find a local financial advisor to guide you through all of your options.

 IRA Hardship Withdrawal Rules

 The IRS allows you to make penalty-free withdrawals from your traditional IRA once you reach age 59.5.
 Otherwise, you’d owe a 10% early withdrawal penalty in addition to ordinary income taxes.
 However, the IRS waives the 10% penalty in certain situations.